Caddo County is named for the Native American word “Kaddi” which means “life” or “chief”.

 Location: 201 West Oklahoma Avenue / SW 2nd Street

 Contractor: Barbour and Short

 Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds of the Courthouse Square in the center of Anadarko.
+The building is an “L” shape with a long south wing with no windows and an east wing.
 On the east front the north and south one short wings extend from the main building.
-The central recessed entrances have a high green stone wall between.
+The central recessed entrances have a high black colored stone wall between each entrance.
 The windows on the second story project from the building.
 A white colored cornice runs along the flat roof line.
-An addition was added in 1968.
+The courtroom is located on the second story.

 Photos taken 2010